bikexberlin/bikexberlin.github.io/content/tours/fusion25.en.md

 ## Start:
 - Wednesday (June 25th) at 10 a.m.
-- Thursday (June 27th) at 10 a.m.
+- Thursday (June 26th) at 10 a.m.

-Both tours start at [Oranienburg S-Bahn station](https://www.openstreetmap.org/?mlat=52.75439&mlon=13.24829#map=19/52.75436/13.24828)
+Both tours start at [Birkenwerder S-Bahn station](https://www.openstreetmap.org/?mlat=52.75439&mlon=13.24829#map=19/52.75436/13.24828)

-The route is approximately 87 km long!
+The route is approximately 97 km long!
 In order to tackle that distance, you should at least occasionally cycle longer distances.
-We estimate 5-6 hours of pure cycling time, and there will be several stops, some with shopping opportunities.
+We estimate 6 hours of pure cycling time, and there will be several stops, some with shopping opportunities.

 The group will be accompanied by two or three experienced cyclists who will guide you to your destination.
 However, we recommend having the routes on your GPS-enabled communication device.
 As an app with offline maps for the dead spots of Brandenburg, [OsmAnd](https://osmand.net), is a good option.